Wind Turbine Controllers

 type2_dll LIBFILE_1 - the library file name, WITHOUT file ending (.dll or .so )

-update2 LIBFUNCTION_1 - the libary function name that should be called every timestep
+update2 LIBFUNCTION_1 - the library function name that should be called every timestep

 100 LIBARRAYSIZE_1 - the library swap array size for data exchange